 - Using Self Storage for Business Gains Traction: 5% of Self Storage Renters Store for Commercial Purposes

 A small yet significant share of respondents – 5% of them – declared they are using self storage for business purposes.
 From storing documents to storing equipment, tools and vehicles, small and medium-sized businesses are turning toward self storage as a flexible, easy-to-access and inexpensive way of solving their need for more space.
 Some of the items most frequently stored for business purposes are equipment, tools and vehicles, office supplies, fabrics and art and craft materials.

 10×10 and 5×10 are the most popular unit sizes

-The most popular types of units are the 10×10 and 5×10 sizes, with each of these gathering 31% of the respondents’ votes.
+The most popular sizes are the 10×10 units and the 5×10 units, with each of these gathering 31% of the respondents’ votes.
 The 10×20 units are employed by 25% of the self storage users, while small, 5×5 units are the least popular of those we considered, as only 13% of the respondents reported getting one of them.

 41% of self storage customers visit their units at least once per month, while another 24% of them declared they visit their units at least once per week.
 Another 11% of them are visiting their units less often but at least once per year.
 A surprisingly high proportion of people, 24%, visit their self storage unit less frequently than once per year.